Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

     ways you provide for evaluators to ask questions or provide feedback.

-## 3.3.7: What are the experimental conditions in which evaluators carry out the evaluations?
+### Question 3.3.7: What are the experimental conditions in which evaluators carry out the evaluations?
 If none match, select ‘Other’ and describe.

 *Multiple-choice options (select one)*: